FREQUENTLY ASKED QUESTIONS

 Our applicators can, on request, also inlay other materials like timber veneer, art work, etc.

-We firmly believe that coating the natural stone with a resin composite is the only way to fix 100 per cent the problems associated with stone.
+We firmly believe that coating the natural stone with a resin composite is the only way to fix the staining and etching problems commonly associated with stone.
 This gives the customer a long term solution, without compromising the appearance of the stone and the freedom to enjoy having a natural stone product.
-See our ‘Chemistry and Stone’ document.

 Natural stone being a product of Mother Nature means that each piece has its own individual characteristics and is composed of different composites with varying performances, CLEARSTONE gives the stone a high performance even surface.
 As marble and most natural stones are opulent and bring value to a property they need to be easy maintained while still being liveable.
 CLEARSTONE is the complete commercial solution for stone.